RidaEn-nasry/fwa/ex02/Cinema-folder/README.md

 <!--  to remove -->

+# TODO
 [ ] check for 403 in client from authFilter
+[ ] add something (possibly filter) to log user authentications [ ] add default error pages for common error codes
+[ ] figure out bassically the schema.sql file works when you hash passoword in sigup